Custom Bottled Water Label Design: File Specs, QR Codes, and Design Tips

 Common Label Design Mistakes

 Too many fonts.
 Stick to one or two typefaces.
-Using three or four different fonts makes the label look cluttered and unprofessional.
+Using three or four different fonts makes the label cluttered and hard to read at a glance.

 Ignoring the curve.
 Water bottle labels wrap around a cylinder.
 A design that looks great flat on a screen may not work when wrapped.
 Important elements should be positioned where they are visible from the front of the bottle, not hidden on the sides.